-Air Quality Health Advisory EFFECTIVE SEPTEMBER 10 TO SEPTEMBER 14, 2020
+Air Quality Health Advisory EFFECTIVE OCTOBER 6 TO OCTOBER 9, 2020

-The Public Health Departments for Yuba and Sutter counties and the Feather River Air Quality Management District are extending the air quality health advisory due to potentially poor air quality conditions from wildfire smoke.
-The red flag conditions earlier this week resulted in numerous new fire starts and invigorated existing fires.
-These include the North Complex in Yuba/Butte/Plumas counties as well as regional fires such as the August Complex in the Mendocino National Forest and the Creek Fire in Fresno County.
+The Public Health Departments for Yuba and Sutter counties and the Feather River Air Quality Management District are issuing an air quality health advisory due to poor air quality conditions from wildfire smoke.
+Lingering smoke is continuing to impact the area from large regional wildfires.